opengisch/QField-docs/documentation/how-to/gnss.en.md

 QField supports connecting to external GNSS positioning devices via NMEA streams through Bluetooth, TCP, or UDP connections.

-In *Settings > Positioning*, you can find a set of buttons to add, edit, or delete external devices as well as a dropdown list to switch between internal and saved external GNSS devices.
+In *Settings > Positioning*, you are able to manage and swithch between your internal and saved external GNSS devices.

 !![](../assets/images/saved-gnss-devices.png)